AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

 You can export Learner Transcripts, User Skills, and xAPI Activity Report using the same method.
 Choose Learner Transcripts/ User Skills from the left panel.
 The Export page opens.

-Enable the **[!UICONTROL uicontrol Enable User-Skill/ Learner Transcript export using this connection check box]**.
+Enable the **[!UICONTROL Enable User-Skill/ Learner Transcript export using this connection check box]**.
 Save changes.

 **Export configure**: If you want to schedule the extraction of the report.
-Select the **[!UICONTROL uicontrol Enable Schedule]** check box and specify the start date and time.
+Select the **[!UICONTROL Enable Schedule]** check box and specify the start date and time.
 You can also specify the interval at which you want the report to be generated and sent.

 ![](assets/power-bi-configureuserskillpage.png)